 EUROPEAN COOPERATION FOR SOCIAL RESPONSIBILITY – SHOUTOUT4SDGS

-To join the project, you must be an undergraduate, postgraduate or 2019 graduate.
-All skills and backgrounds are welcome – from social sciences to sciences and anything in between – we feel a multidisciplinary approach to the UN Sustainable Development Goals is essential to truly unfold its interconnected, many-sided nature, and gain a clear-sighted perspective over its objectives.
+To have joined the project, participants must have been an undergraduate, postgraduate or 2019 graduate.
+All skills and backgrounds were welcome – from social sciences to sciences and anything in between – we felt a multidisciplinary approach to the UN Sustainable Development Goals was essential to truly unfold its interconnected, many-sided nature, and gain a clear-sighted perspective over its objectives.

 TEST 1 – THE CORK OAK MONTADO AND THE SUSTAINABLE DEVELOPMENT GOALS IN CORUCHE, PORTUGAL